nsollazzo/nsollazzo.github.io/_posts/2020-02-03-fake-news-eng.md

 2. **Relying on websites where the news are verified**: since, as previously mentioned, our brain is lazy and it is more difficult to do some research than is to read a single article (or a title, in some cases), we should get informed on sites where the news are checked, approved and modified by many people.
 Websites like: <a href="https://wikinews.org" target="_blank"> WikiNews </a> or <a href="https://wt.social" target="_blank"> WikiTribunal </a> or even websites like <a href="https://reddit.com" target="_blank"> reddit </a> where the news are crowdsourced there are community checks and comments.

-3. **AI**: we have already talked about Artificial Intelligence, so another option could be to train a neural network that takes multiple sources and put them together into a neutral and bias-free articles with a reasonable degree of accuracy.
+3. **Artificial Intelligence**: another option could be to train a neural network that takes multiple sources and put them together into a neutral and bias-free articles with a reasonable degree of accuracy.

 Personally I'm very attracted to projects like WikiTribunal and, for this reason, I hope that this project can really be adopted by the masses.
 As we have Instagram for photos, YouTube for videos, Wikipedia for the online encyclopedia and Facebook to remind us our mom's birthday, I hope that one day, WikiTribunal, could become the place where everyone will go to read the news.